menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 Configuring TTL for DNS Records in xDNS Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You must have administrative access within Micetro to specify the default Time-to-Live (TTL) for DNS records created within zones for all xDNS profiles.
+You can specify the default Time-to-Live (TTL) for DNS records created within zones for all xDNS profiles.
 This setting determines how long DNS information remains cached by DNS resolvers before requesting updated data.

-1. Go to the **Admin** page and select :guilabel:`Configuration` in the upper left corner.
+1. Go to the **Admin** page.
+2. Select :guilabel:`Configuration` in the upper left corner.
-2. Under System Settings in the filtering sidebar, select :guilabel:`Advanced`.
+3. Under **System Settings** in the filtering sidebar, select :guilabel:`Advanced`.
-3. Enter the desired value in the :guilabel:`Default TTL to use for DNS records created in zones for all xDNS profiles` text box.
+4. Enter your desired TTL value in the appropriate text box.

 Deleting xDNS Profiles
 -----------------------
-To delete an xDNS profile, you must have administrative access within Micetro to all DNS services that comprise the xDNS profile.
+To delete an xDNS profile, you must have administrative access within Micetro to all DNS services within the profile.

-When an xDNS profile is deleted, each service retains a copy of the zones that were added to the profile.
-Authority is still shared, but replication between them will stop.
+When an xDNS profile is deleted, each service retains a copy of the zones from the profile, but replication between them will stop.

-To delete a profile, select the relevant profile, and then select :guilabel:`Delete profile` on the **Row menu (...)**.
+* To delete a profile, select the relevant profile, and then select :guilabel:`Delete profile` on the **Row menu (...)**.
 You can also double-click the profile.

 Adding Zones to xDNS Profiles
 ------------------------------